Topics

 Let Expressions

 We explore further the notion of expressions in OCaml (everything is an expression in OCaml).
-In particuluar, we look at let expressions as a way of using local variables.
+In particular, we look at let expressions as a way of using local variables.
 We continue to emphasize that as we introduce more programming abstractions, we have to formally present their syntax, typing, and semantics.

 Unions and Products